vivek-a666/Health-Forecast/README.md

 <center><img src="ss4.png"></center>

-#### Note: The application may provide inaccurate or incorrect results since the model was trained on Drug reviews dataset which has lots data imbalance in it
+#### Note: The application may provide inaccurate or incorrect results since the model was trained on Drug reviews dataset which has lots of data imbalance in it